-Until 1000AD, perhaps 1500AD, the map of EurAsia confirmed Jared Diamond's expectations: based on their head start, the centers of the Neolithic Revolution by and large maintained their leading position.
-From here on things changed fundamentally: the Industrial Revolution did not originate in Baghdad or Kaifeng, and the first nation to 'catch up' with the leaders, was not found near Harappa, the oldest center of the Indus Valley civilization, but was Japan.
-It was the periphery of EurAsia - North-Western Europe, Japan - that pioneered the industrialization of the post 1800 period, completely overturning the economic map of the continent.
-At present, the old core of Eurasia consists of countries with below-average income levels, the exceptions being the oil producing countries of the Middle East whose progress cannot really be attributed to endogenous advances in technology and institutions (Olsson and Paik 2013; 2015).
-But the band stretching from Egypt and Turkey in the west to China in the east was, in 1950 (before the 'oil boom'), and still is, a region of on average low GDP per capita levels, although the recent catch up of China and India is weakening this pattern.
-As Olsson and Paik (2013) have demonstrated, between 1500 and 2000 a 'reversal of fortune' occurred, during which some of the 'marginal' regions of Eurasia developed very rapidly, whereas the core stagnated.
-This is a different 'reversal of fortune' from the one made famous by Acemoglu et al (2002) who analysed the effects of European colonization on global inequality; their focus was on the institutions introduced by European expansion after 1500, we will focus on the institutions that emerged much earlier, in the period of ancient state formation between ca. 3500 BC and 0 AD.
+Until 1000 AD, perhaps 1500 AD, the economic map of Eurasia confirmed Jared Diamond's expectations: based on their head start, the centres of the Neolithic Revolution by and large maintained their leading position.
+From here on things changed fundamentally: the Industrial Revolution did not originate in Baghdad or Kaifeng, and the first nation to 'catch up' with the leaders was not found near Harappa, the oldest centre of the Indus Valley civilization, but was Japan.
+It was the periphery of Eurasia-Northwestern Europe and Japan-that pioneered industrialization in the post-1800 period, completely overturning the economic map of the continent.
+At present, the old core of Eurasia consists of countries with below-average income levels, the exceptions being the oil-producing countries of the Middle East whose progress cannot really be attributed to endogenous advances in technology and institutions (Olsson and Paik 2013, 2015).
+But the band stretching from Egypt and Turkey in the west to China in the east was, in 1950 (before the 'oil boom'), and still is, a region of average low levels of GDP per capita, although the recent catch up of China and India is weakening this pattern.
+As Olsson and Paik (2013) have demonstrated, between 1500 and 2000, a 'reversal of fortune' occurred, during which some of the 'marginal' regions of Eurasia developed very rapidly, whereas the core stagnated.
+This is a different 'reversal of fortune' from the one made famous by Acemoglu et al. (2002), who analysed the effects of European colonization on global inequality; their focus was on the institutions introduced by European expansion after 1500.
+We will focus on the institutions that emerged much earlier, in the period of ancient state formation between ca. 3500 BC and 0 AD.

-Why did the center of economic activity of EurAsia move from the central belt between Egypt and China to Western Europe and Japan?
-We build on the hypothesis developed by Friedrich Engels that the rise of sedentary, complex societies, and in particular the 'urban revolution' that began after about 3500 BC, resulted in a fundamental change in gender relations.
-Before the Neolithic Revolution, in hunter-gatherer societies, gender relations were relatively equal, an hypothesis confirmed by recent research (see Hansen et al 2015 for an overview).
+Why did the centre of economic activity of Eurasia move from the central belt between Egypt and China to Western Europe and Japan?
+We build on the hypothesis developed by Friedrich Engels that the rise of sedentary, complex societies and in particular the 'urban revolution' that began after about 3500 BC resulted in a fundamental change in gender relations.
+Before the Neolithic Revolution, in hunter-gatherer societies, gender relations were relatively equal, a hypothesis confirmed by recent research (see Hansen et al. 2015 for an overview).
 The subsequent development of cities, states and hierarchical societies following the Neolithic Revolution resulted in the introduction and spread of more hierarchical family systems, backed up by hierarchical state structures.
-Those family systems with greater autonomy for women only survived in the marginal parts of EurAsia, at great distances from the original centers of the Neolithic Revolution and the urban revolution (Todd 2011).
-This is a gendered version of the hypothesis developed by Olson and Paik (2013; 2015), who also find a strong negative link between 'years since transition to agriculture and contemporary levels of income', a link which they attribute to the long-term impact of hierarchical values and structures arising in ancient societies, which gave rise to autocratic states.
+Those family systems with greater autonomy for women only survived in the margins of Eurasia, at great distances from the original centres of the Neolithic and urban revolutions (Todd 2011).
+This is a gendered version of the hypothesis developed by Olsson and Paik (2013, 2015), who found a strong negative link between 'years since transition to agriculture and contemporary levels of income'.
+They attribute this to the long-term impact of hierarchical values and structures arising in ancient societies, which gave rise to autocratic states.

 Firstly, we test this hypothesis by quantifying the position of women (or reversely, the level of patriarchy) in the family systems of Eurasia (building on work by Todd and Murdock).
-This reconstruction of historical family systems confirms Hansen et al (2015) and Todd (2011) who demonstrated that near the centers of the Neolithic Revolution family systems emerged which were relatively patriarchal and allowed less agency for women, whereas at greater distance from these centers family systems (as analyzed by 19th and 20th century anthropologists) were more 'female friendly'.1
+This reconstruction of historical family systems confirms Hansen et al. (2015) and Todd (2011) who demonstrated that near the centres of the Neolithic Revolution, family systems emerged which were relatively patriarchal and allowed less agency for women, whereas at greater distance from these centres, family systems (as analysed by nineteenth- and twentieth-century anthropologists) were more 'female friendly'.2